DAY ONE | WEDNESDAY, DECEMBER 4

 10:20 COFFEE & NETWORKING BREAK

-10:45 INDUSTRY-SPECIFIC SMALL GROUP DISCUSSIONS: ACHIEVING A UDI SYSTEM ENCOMPASSING EU REQUIREMENTS
+10:45 PLENARY GROUP DISCUSSION: ACHIEVING A UDI SYSTEM ENCOMPASSING EU REQUIREMENTS

 While medical technology manufacturers are familiar with UDI rules for the US market among others, requirements within the MDR and IVDR differ and introduce new areas of focus.
 Medical device and higher class IVD quality professionals are in the process of revising existing strategies to incorporate MDR provisions without developing a distinct process in order to contain costs and ultimately streamline operations, while lower risk IVD professionals with up-classified products are in the midst of developing a traceability strategy for the first time.
 Participants in this session are given the opportunity to gather and exchange with peers from the same industry to share challenges and solutions in the implementation of EU UDI compliance through focused small group discussions led by knowledgeable facilitators.